Yes, we are measuring some houses but with stipulations and limitations.

 4. Existing homes, previously occupied, that are empty and have not been occupied for 48 hours.

-Further restrictions with the above homes are that no person(s) will have been in the home for 12 hours (overnight) prior to the scheduled measurement time and that no person(s) are in the house until we have finished the measurement process.
+Further restrictions with the above multi-level homes are that no person(s) will have been in the additional level for 12 hours (overnight) prior to the scheduled measurement time and that no person(s) are in the additional level until we have finished the measurement process.
 Additionally, we need to be informed if you know of any person who was working on, or living in, a house to be measured was, or is now, infected with the COVID-19 virus.

 We prefer that the house have a lock box and that we are given the lockbox code before scheduled time of arrival.
 If a lockbox cannot be put on the house, we ask that the house be opened before the scheduled time of arrival.
 If someone must be at the house to open it up so we can measure the garage, we ask that social distancing be observed at all times.
 A final option would be to have a key to the house be placed somewhere around the house and that we are notified where the key is placed before our arrival at the house.